sixcious/url-incrementer/README.md

 - No Ads, No Tracking, No Bloat

 #### Feature Notes
-- URLI's Toolkit is a toolkit I made to help me develop and test URLI, but I've "unlocked" for you to use as a non-standard feature
-- Saving URLs is completely optional
+- Mapping shortcut keys to mouse buttons with 3rd party apps like Logitech Gaming Software is not officially supported and may only work if you use Logitech's "Multikey Macro" option
 - Firefox only: Local file:// URLs may not increment due to a bug in Firefox (Bug 1266960)
-- Mapping shortcut keys to mouse buttons with 3rd party apps like Logitech Gaming Software is not officially supported and may only work if you use Logitech's "Multikey Macro" option

 ## Help Guide
 [View the Help Guide!](https://github.com/roysix/url-incrementer/wiki)